Lithuania widens curbs on Kaliningrad trade despite Russian warning | Business

 Lithuania widens curbs on Kaliningrad trade despite Russian warning

-Lithuania on Monday expanded restrictions on trade through its territory to Russia's Baltic exclave of Kaliningrad, as phase-ins on earlier-announced European Union sanctions against Moscow took effect.
+Lithuania on Monday expanded restrictions on trade through its territory to Russia's Baltic exclave of Kaliningrad, as phase-ins on earlier-announced European Union sanctions against Moscow over its invasion of Ukraine took effect.

-Lithuania on Monday expanded restrictions on trade through its territory to Russia's Baltic exclave of Kaliningrad, as phase-ins on earlier-announced European Union sanctions against Moscow took effect.
-Additional goods barred from Monday morning include concrete, wood, alcohol and alcohol-based industrial chemicals, a spokesperson for Lithuanian customs said.
+Lithuania on Monday expanded restrictions on trade through its territory to Russia's Baltic exclave of Kaliningrad, as phase-ins on earlier-announced European Union sanctions against Moscow over its invasion of Ukraine took effect.
+Additional goods barred from Monday morning include concrete, wood, alcohol, and alcohol-based industrial chemicals, a spokesperson for Lithuanian customs said.

+Russia warned Lithuania and the European Union on Friday that it could adopt "harsh measures" against them if the transit of some goods to and from Kaliningrad did not resume "within the coming days".
+On Monday, the Kaliningrad regional governor proposed a total ban on the overland movement of goods between Russia and the three EU Baltic member states of Lithuania, Latvia, and Estonia, to push them into using Kaliningrad ports.

-The row over Kaliningrad's isolation is testing Europe's resolve to enforce the sanctions, raising fears of an escalating confrontation with Russia after other restrictions pushed Moscow to default on its debt.
-European officials, with the backing of Germany, sought in late June a compromise to resolve the stand-off.
-However sources told Reuters that Lithuania, a former Soviet republic once under Russian domination, had serious reservations about making what could be seen as a concession to Moscow.
+Goods that fall within humanitarian or essential categories, such as food, are exempted from the sanctions.
+The dispute over the isolation of Kaliningrad is testing Europe's resolve to enforce the sanctions amid fears of an escalating confrontation with Russia after other restrictions pushed Moscow to default on its debt.

+EU officials, with Germany's backing, sought in late June a swift compromise to resolve the stand-off.
+However, sources told Reuters that Lithuania once ruled by Moscow within the old Soviet Union had serious reservations about making what could be seen as a concession to the Kremlin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)